 This feature is only available for Airflow 3.x Deployments.

 Astro Remote Execution Agent versions are released regularly and use semantic versioning.
-Astronomer ships major, minor, and patch releases of the Remote Execution Agent in the format of major.minor.patch Each Remote Execution Agent minor version is maintained for 6 months from the release.
+Astronomer ships major, minor, and patch releases of the Remote Execution Agent in the format of major.minor.patch.
+Each previous minor version is maintained for 6 months from its initial .0 release, during which it receives only critical security (CVE) fixes — not bug fixes.
+CVE backports use the latest available patch release of Runtime for each Airflow x.y.z version.

-Bug fixes are delivered through new minor.patch versions.
-If you report an issue with a maintained Astro Runtime image that is not on the latest minor.patch version, Astronomer Support may ask you to upgrade to see if it resolves the issue.
+Bug fixes are delivered through new minor.patch versions on the latest minor release.
+If you report an issue with a maintained Astro Runtime image that isn’t on the latest minor.patch version, Astronomer support may ask you to upgrade to see if it resolves the issue.
+Because minor versions are backward compatible, upgrading to the latest minor is the supported path for resolving bugs.

 You can find full information about releases in the Remote Execution Agent release notes.